 In particle physics, the Standard Model is the theory that classifies all known elementary particles and describes fundamental interactions between these particles.

 The physical world is composed of combinations of various subatomic or fundamental particles.
 These are the smallest building blocks of matter.
 All matter except dark matter is made of molecules, which are themselves made of atoms.
 The atoms consist of two parts.
-An atomic nucleus and an electron cloud.
-The electrons are spinning around the atomic nucleus.
-The nucleus itself is generally made of protons and neutrons but even these are composite objects.
+An atomic nucleus and an electron cloud, and the electrons are spinning around the atomic nucleus.
+The nucleus itself is generally made of protons and neutrons, but even these are composite objects.
 Inside the protons and neutrons, we find the quarks.

 Quarks and electrons are some of the elementary particles.
-A number of fundamental particles have been discovered in various experiments.
-So many, that researchers had to organize them, just like Mendeleev did with his periodic table.
+Many fundamental particles have been discovered in various experiments.
+So many that researchers had to organize them, just like Mendeleev did with his periodic table.
 This is summarized in a theoretical model (concerning the electromagnetic, weak, and strong nuclear interactions) called the Standard Model.
-In particle physics, an elementary particle or fundamental particle is a particle whose substructure is unknown, thus it is unknown whether it is composed of other particles.
+In particle physics, an elementary particle or fundamental particle is a particle whose substructure is unknown.
+Thus it is unknown whether it is composed of other particles.

-In the present Standard Model, there are six “flavors” of quarks, six quarks, just as there are six leptons based on a presumed symmetry in nature.
-The three quarks originally proposed and accepted were labeled u (up quark), d (down quark), s (strange quark).
+There are six “flavors” of quarks six quarks in the present Standard Model, just as there are six leptons based on a presumed symmetry in nature.
+The three quarks originally proposed and accepted were labeled u (up quark), d (down quark), and s (strange quark).
 The other three quarks are called charmed, bottom, and top.
 They can successfully account for all known mesons and baryons.
-The most familiar baryons are the proton and neutron, which are each constructed from up and down quarks.
+The most familiar baryons are the proton and neutron, each constructed from up and down quarks.

 - J. R. Lamarsh, Introduction to Nuclear Reactor Theory, 2nd ed., Addison-Wesley, Reading, MA (1983).